TomeroDev83/odoobackup-tools/README.md

 DBPASS=mypassword
 FILESTORE=/var/lib/odoo/filestore
 ZIP=/home/user/backup.zip
-NEUTRALIZE_PATHS=/path/to/addons1,/path/to/addons2
 ```

-> The script will only read the necessary keys and override any parameters passed via command line.
+> The script will only read the necessary keys and will override any parameters passed via command line.

 ---